kosho-org/hls-46-plugin/README.md

   - 1920x1080, 60 FPS, all I-frames
     - ffmpeg -loop 1 -i 1920px-SMPTE_Color_Bars_16x9.svg.png -t 180 -vcodec libx264 -pix_fmt yuv420p -r 60 -f hls -hls_time 2 -g 1 -hls_playlist_type vod  -hls_segment_filename "cb%3d.ts" cb-2.m3u8

+- sunrize.zip
+  - sunrise.mp4: my own sunrise video at top of Mt.
+Fuji (copyfree)
+  - 1920x1080, 30FPS
+    - ffmpeg -i sunrise.mp4 -t 30 -c:v libx264 -pix_fmt yuv420p  -c:a aac -b:a 256k -f hls -r 30 -hls_time 2 -g 30  -sc_threshold 0  -hls_playlist_type vod -hls_segment_filename "sunrise%3d.ts" sunrise-2.m3u8

+# Note and future work

+## Player side multi CDN

+We can use this plugin to choose any 2 media servers (or CDNs).
+We can use this plugin as a selector for 2 CDNs (e.g. akamai and cloudfront, https://aaa.cloudfront.net/hls/xxx.ts and  https://aaa.edgesuite.net/hls/xxx.ts)

+## mode 0 (simple speed comparision)

+Currenlty, this mode only use W3C Resource Timing API to calculate speed.
+Probalbly, this mode will work on another media player like Video.js and so on.

+## Safari iOS

+They do not support transferSize on Resource Timing API.
+We can not get file sizes to calcuate speeds.
+As a workaround, I added media-filesize.js like the following:
+- ts_size["cb000.ts"]=272036;
+- ts_size["cb001.ts"]=271284;
+- ts_size["cb002.ts"]=271284;

+I plan to implement a new feasure to get the file size using the internal code of hls.js without filesize.js

+## IPv6 native support

+Currently, this plugin determines the using protocol from media URL.
+But, better way to handle them is to get IPv4 and IPv6 addresses from a URL and use different connections for each.
+It needs some deep customization of hls.js.

+## Speed calculation

+This plugin only supports sequential play.
+Any trick play (fast forward, rewinding) would be problme.

+## Better protocol selection (mode 3, continous check)

+This plugin use average speed of lastest the 4 chunks of each protocols to choose the better protocol and keep use slower protocol by 1:4 ratio.However, this algorithm is tentative.
+We should find better way to choose.